 4. Show confidence

 It’s difficult to convince anyone that you are a true leader if, during the interview, you come across as timid, nervous, or unsure of yourself.
-You need to make sure that you are exuding calm and confident.
+You need to make sure that you are exuding calm and confidence.

 This is where preparation comes in.
 Take some time to consider how you will go about answering some of the more common interview questions.
 Practice your answers so that you can answer them smoothly and confidently during the interview.